 The backgrounds of our team members in the EEE department are extremely varied.
-Neuroscience, pediatrics, computer engineering and electronic device engineering.
+They include neuroscience, pediatrics, computer engineering and electronic device engineering.

-INFANT's focus on interdisciplinary collaboration and expertise helps to bring live-saving hardware and software into the neonatal intensive care unit and other healthcare settings.
+INFANT's focus on interdisciplinary collaboration and expertise helps to bring life-saving hardware and software into the neonatal intensive care unit and other healthcare settings.

 INFANT is developing unique algorithms to aid deep learning in healthcare settings.